web3-engineer/Account-Abstraction-with-Zaeon/README.md

 # [Account Abstraction for Brazil - Ethereum for the masses has started](https://zaeondao.io)

-[Modern Business](https://startbootstrap.com/template/modern-business/) is a multipurpose, full website template for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
+[We thank t](https://startbootstrap.com/template/modern-business/) is a multipurpose, full website template for [Bootstrap](https://getbootstrap.com/) created by [Start Bootstrap](https://startbootstrap.com/).
 This template includes 17 unique HTML pages and a working PHP contact form.

 ## Preview